pph-collective/paraml/README.md

     llama:
       goes: spits
       is_mammaL: true
-  ## we will only be using "spring," which is the default month, so no definition needed!
+  ## we will only be using "april," which is the default month, so no definition needed!
 shearing:
   month: april
   to_shear: